 In the garden of the International House, we find a "shishi-odoshi".
-Actually, the state of preservation is not good.
+Actually, the state of preservation was not good.
+It was repaired by volunteers in 2016.

 Shishi-odoshi is a compound of shishi (deer) and odoshi (threat), and it is a device used to scare away animals in a wide sense.
 It usually refers to a special type of water fountain used in Japanese gardens.
 It is like a seesaw of bamboo.
 Trickling water flows into the bamboo cylinder.
-After it has been filled with enough water, it leans under the weight of water.
-Then all water spill out.
-The empty bamboo cylinder returns again to the original position naturally.
-With its rebound, the bottom of the bamboo hits the stone on the ground.
-The sound sometimes echoes in quiet garden.

-The damaged Shishi-odoshi in TMU.
+The Shishi-odoshi in TMU (repaired).